bundlewrap/bundlewrap/docs/content/guide/dev_item.md

         def __repr__(self):
             return "<Foo attribute:{}>".format(self.attributes['attribute'])

-        def cdict(self):
+        def expected_state(self):
             """
-            Return a statedict that describes the target state of this item as configured in the repo (mnemonic: _c_dict for _config_ dict).
+            Return a actual_state that describes the target state of this item as configured in the repo (mnemonic: _c_dict for _config_ dict).
 Returning `None` instead means that the item should not exist.